 Assault and battery offenses are serious.
 Determining how serious the intentional acts are will determine the probable success of your lawsuit and the damages you can claim.

 In most cases, it is wise to pursue a personal injury claim when your damages require hospitalization or extensive medical attention.
 The final expense of these medical services can become significant and overwhelming, so a personal injury claim can be the best way to get financial compensation.
-One of our trained personal injury attorney can walk you through the steps of filing a claim and inform you of how a reliable attorney can assist with the filing process during this difficult time.
+One of our trained personal injury attorneys can walk you through the steps of filing a claim and inform you of how a reliable attorney can assist with the filing process during this difficult time.

 Personal Injury Claim Versus a Criminal Case

-Assault and battery is also recognized across other legal fields.
+Assault and battery are also recognized across other legal fields.
 Depending on your state’s laws and the severity of the offense, these crimes can be punishable by fines, incarceration, or both.
 Thankfully, you can pursue justice on both fronts.
 You can file against the attacker in civil court with the help of a personal injury attorney and you can file with your local district attorney for criminal prosecution.

-If your assault and battery is not severe enough to warrant a personal injury claim, these actions still may be viewed as criminal.
+If your assault and battery are not severe enough to warrant a personal injury claim, these actions still may be viewed as criminal.
 Justice for your mistreatment can be sought by a local district attorney as criminal prosecution.